-A study by the Lawrence Berkeley National Lab found that solar projects are almost six times more likely to be paired with batteries than other renewable energy sources, such as wind and natural gas.
-However, there are different kinds of batteries in the solar market to store excess energy.
+There are over half a dozen types of batteries in the solar market to store excess energy.
 The most common battery types for residential solar systems are lead-acid or lithium-ion batteries.
 Monocrystalline and polycrystalline solar panels or solar roof shingles can all use solar batteries.

-Lead-acid batteries tend to cost less than other types and are older technology.
+- Lead-acid solar batteries: Lead-acid batteries tend to cost less than other types and are older technology.
 They also tend to have larger dimensions than newer types of batteries.
 Lead-acid batteries normally have a lower DoD and need to be recharged often.
-These types of batteries aren’t common for homeowners who want to power their homes with solar energy every day, but can work well as a backup solution in the event of a power outage.
+These types of batteries aren’t common for homeowners who want to power their homes with solar energy every day but can work well as a backup solution in the event of a power outage.
 The two varieties of lead-acid batteries are flooded lead-acid battery and sealed lead-acid battery.
 The former has a longer lifespan but requires periodic maintenance, while the latter does not need frequent upkeep.

 - Lithium-ion solar battery: Lithium-ion batteries are newer than lead-acid and are normally smaller and lighter.
 They also tend to have a longer DoD and a minimum lifespan of 10 years.
-Another plus of lithium-ion batteries is that they are lower-maintenance than many of the alternatives.
+Another plus of lithium-ion batteries is that they are lower maintenance than many of the alternatives.

 - Deep-cycle battery: These solar batteries are best for keeping a consistent stream of power over a longer period of time.

 - Saltwater battery: These solar batteries use saltwater as an electrolyte, making them a more natural and environmentally-friendly option.
 Saltwater batteries are also maintenance-free and normally have a long lifespan.